Fourier analysis on distance-regular Cayley graphs over abelian groups: Abstract

 \section{Abstract}

 The problem of constructing or characterizing strongly regular Cayley graphs (or equivalently, regular partial difference sets) has garnered significant attention over the past half-century.
-In [European J. Combin.
-24 (2023) 777--784], Miklavi\v{c} and Poto\v{c}nik expanded upon this field, achieving a complete characterization of distance-regular Cayley graphs over cyclic groups by employing the method of Schur rings.
-In [J. Combin.
+In 2003, Miklavi\v{c} and Poto\v{c}nik [European J. Combin.
+24 (2003) 777--784] expanded upon this field by achieving a complete characterization of distance-regular Cayley graphs over cyclic groups through the method of Schur rings.
+Building on this work, Miklavi\v{c} and Poto\v{c}nik [J. Combin.
 Theory Ser.
-B 97 (2007) 14--33], they formally proposed the problem of characterizing distance-regular Cayley graphs for any given class of groups.
-In this context, abelian groups are of particular importance, as a considerable number of distance-regular graphs with classical parameters are precisely Cayley graphs over abelian groups.
-In this paper, we address the Miklavi\v{c}-Poto\v{c}nik problem for abelian groups of rank $2$.
-More specifically, we identify all distance-regular Cayley graphs over the group $\mathbb{Z}_n \oplus \mathbb{Z}_p$, where $p$ is an odd prime.
-Our proof utilizes novel tools such as polynomial addition sets, Desarguesian affine planes, and the duality of Schur rings over abelian groups.
+B 97 (2007) 14--33] formally proposed the problem of characterizing distance-regular Cayley graphs for arbitrary classes of groups.
+Within this framework, abelian groups hold particular significance, as numerous distance-regular graphs with classical parameters are precisely Cayley graphs over abelian groups.
+In this paper, we employ Fourier analysis on abelian groups to establish connections between distance-regular Cayley graphs over abelian groups and combinatorial objects in finite geometry.
+By combining these insights with classical results from finite geometry, we classify all distance-regular Cayley graphs over the group $\mathbb{Z}_n \oplus \mathbb{Z}_p$, where $p$ is an odd prime.